NCAR/lrose-HawkEdit/navigation_correction_notes.md

 RadxRay::applyGeorefs does not calculate the tilt.
 Could RadxRay::applyGeorefs calculate the tilt from the xx, yy, zz variables?
 Yes.
 Is y_t = yy?
 Where y_t = level track-relative coordinate system?
 Yes.

+Tests:
+1. start with original Dorade sweep file (swp.X) and an associated cfac file.
+2. Use RadxConvert to embed the cfac data as meta data into the output CfRadial file.
+Set the RadxConvert parameter to apply georeferences.
+3. Check the output CfRadial file and verify the cfac information is part of the metadata.
+Verify the azimuth, elevation, tilt, and rotation are changed and correct using the equations in the CfRadial v1.5 document, and Wen-Chau's paper, for each ray.
+4. Use HawkEdit to open the CfRadial file from step 2.
+Run the script command REMOVE_AIRCRAFT_MOTION.
+5. Verify the VEL field data have changed according to the AcVel equation in Wen-Chau's paper.
+6. Run the script command REMOVE_ONLY_SURFACE.
+Verify data below the ground surface are set to (missing? or 0?).